Art in the Park

 Joseph Black’s sculpture, Other Waters, is a cast taken on the Goodwin Sands at low tide.
 It reflects how the River Dour is connected to the wider sea.
-The sculpture will go on display in the new café once it opens later in 2019.
+The sculpture is on display in Kearsney Abbey cafe.

-Drew Burrett worked with Whitfield Aspen School and Whitfield Guides to take photographs.
-These will form part of an archive that will be displayed in the new café when it opens.
-He also created a Kearsney Film.
+Drew Burrett worked with Whitfield Aspen School and Whitfield Guides to take photographs and has created a Kearsney Film.